HugoMany/MLPadelProject/README.md

 ## ✨ Features (ilias)

 ### Energy
 Energy per frequency band is extracted using the FFT and segmented using customizable bandwidths.
-This highlights how much sound energy is distributed across specific frequency regions.
+This highlights how much energy is distributed across specific frequency regions.

 ### Envelope
-The temporal envelope of the audio signal is calculated using the **Hilbert transform**.
-It captures how the amplitude change over time, which reflects the dynamics of the impact.
+The spectral envelope of the audio signal is calculated using the **Hilbert transform**.
+It captures how the amplitude change over time.

 ### MFCC
 Mel-Frequency Cepstral Coefficients are extracted to represent the spectral content in a perceptually relevant way.
 Averaged MFCCs are used as features for classification tasks.